mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/configuration/index.md

 You can configure Kommander during the initial installation, and also post-installation using the Kommander CLI.

+<p class="message--note"><strong>NOTE:</strong> Review the <a href="../mgmt-cluster-apps">Management cluster application requirements</a> and <a href="../../workspaces/applications/platform-applications/platform-application-requirements">Workspace platform application requirements</a> to ensure that your cluster has sufficient resources.</p>

 ## Initializing a configuration file

 To begin configuring Kommander, run the following command to initialize a default configuration file: